mutualizo/MutualizoAddons/auth_aws_cognito/README.rst

     :target: https://www.gnu.org/licenses/lgpl-3.0-standalone.html
     :alt: License: LGPL-3

-Microsoft Azure OAuth2 SSO Integration
+AWS Cognito OAuth2 SSO Integration
 =================================
-Microsoft Azure OAuth2 SSO Integration is used to login odoo with microsoft azure account using the single sign on functionality
+AWS Cognito OAuth2 SSO Integration is used to login odoo with cognito azure account using the single sign on functionality

 Configuration
 =============
-* Generate Microsoft Azure credentials
+* Generate AWS Cognito credentials
-* Login the azure portal and go to the azure directory:https://portal.azure.com/
+* Login the azure portal and go to the azure directory:https://aws.amazon.com/pt/cognito/
 * Click on the App Registration
 * Click on New Registration
 * You can get the credentials